 Danza Performing Arts found its being in January 2008.
 It was simply an attempt to continue the work that we believed in thoroughly and passionately.
-We were artists who wanted to work towards strategies for reaching audiences without the mediation of traditional institutions or structures.
-We wanted to have a straightforward connection to society without having our work regarded as mere craft.
+We are artists who want to work towards strategies for reaching audiences without the mediation of traditional institutions or structures.
+We want to have a straightforward connection to society without having our work regarded as mere craft.

-While dance is the main source of creative energy here, the vision for the classes is to make dance a way of life and use it as a tool for enriching oneself fully.
+While dance is the main source of creative energy here, the vision for the classes is to make dance a way of life and use it as a tool for enriching one’s higher self.
 As we are evolving we are integrating theatre and music with dance to explore more hues of performing arts.

 The mission of the school is to bring contemporary dance to broader audiences and enable the students to utilize it for self-exploration.

 The philosophy of the school is empowerment through self-work and sharing, to encourage humility, gratitude and discoveries amongst self and others.

 The classes are designed to deepen inner connections by researching transcripts present in mind and body.
 While we revisit the alignment of the body every class and we also work on flexibility, mobility, strengthening extra which are basic needs of every dancer.
 Techniques explored in classes are release (a contemporary dance technique), modern, jazz, classical ballet and yoga.
 We also work on understanding musicality for compositions and experiment with silence in order to connect to the truth of the dance material generated.
 Annual public performances are used to strengthen performance skills.